 |SfBOnly||Skype for Business||Skype for Business||No3||Specialized scenario for organizations with strict requirements around data control.
 Teams is used only to join meetings scheduled by others.|

-1 The ability to join an existing meeting (whether scheduled in Teams or in Skype for Business) is not governed by mode.
+1 The ability to join an existing meeting (whether scheduled in Teams or in Skype for Business) isn't governed by mode.
 By default, users can always join any meeting they have been invited to.

 -MigrateMeetingsToTeams $false when granting TeamsUpgradePolicy, or by unselecting the checkbox in the Teams Admin portal.
-Note that the ability to convert meetings from Skype for Business to Teams is not avaialble when granting TeamsUpgradePolicy on a tenant-wide basis.
+The ability to convert meetings from Skype for Business to Teams is not available when granting TeamsUpgradePolicy on a tenant-wide basis.

 3 Currently, Teams does not have the ability to disable the Teams and Channels functionality so this remains enabled for now.